 FWS awards are earned during the term and received via paycheck beginning approximately two weeks after the employment start date.
 The hourly rate is determined by the D.C. minimum wage.
 Students are expected to work 40 hours per week for a pre-determined (by the AUWCL Financial Aid Office) 10 week period.

-The summer 2023 FWS application is available online.
+The 2024 Federal Work Study application is now available online.

-The summer financial aid application is made available annually on the first day of summer registration with a priority deadline of May 1.
-An announcement will be made in the WCL On the Docket Email and the link will be posted here when the application is available.
+The summer financial aid application for summer 2024 will be made available on May 1.
+The the link will be posted here when the application is available.

 For eligible students who have completed all requirements, award notices are emailed in mid- to late May.

-Please note: Summer registration must be complete before the AUWCL Financial Aid will process summer financial aid.
+egistration must be complete before the AUWCL Financial Aid Office will process summer financial aid.
 If selecting 'Registration is NOT complete' (on the application), you must submit a new application once your registration is complete.